RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 To get an intuition for what the attribute-like macros is doing, we will create two macros: one to add fields to a struct and another that removes them.

 ### Example 1: attribute-like macro, inserting fields

-To gain a better understanding of how Rust attributes and macros work, we will create an [<ins>attribute-like macro</ins>ins>](https://doc.rust-lang.org/book/ch19-06-macros.html) that:
+To gain a better understanding of how Rust attributes and macros work, we will create an [attribute-like macro](https://doc.rust-lang.org/book/ch19-06-macros.html) that:

 1. takes a struct which does not have the fields `foo` and `bar`, of type `i32`
 2. inserts those fields into the struct
-3. creates an `impl` with a function called `double_foo` which returns returns twice the integer value of whatever foo is holding.
+3. creates an `impl` with a function called `double_foo` which returns returns twice the integer value of whatever `foo` is holding.

 #### Setup

 First we create a new Rust project:

 ```bash